Chateaux to visit in the Dordogne

 Description: This splendid château is a reconstructed medieval castle dating back to the 12th century and situated in a majestic position overlooking the Dordogne and facing the Château Marqueyssac.
 It is child oriented with nooks and crannies to explore, hands on opportunities with audio visual and computerised displays as well as demonstrations of medieval sword fights.Location: Situated off the D57 on the south side of the river, overlooking the Château Marqueyssac.

 General Info: Opening 9AM – 8PM in the summer, 10AM – 7PM in April, May, June and September.
-At other times, tel: 05 53 31 30 00 or visit their website for more information.

 Our recommendations: Buy a combined ticket which allows entry to both this château and the Château Marqueyssac (you may not be able to use this for the Thursday evening extravaganza at Château Marqueyssac – please check).